QR199/QR199.github.io/README.md

 **Reflection on the process you used last week, how can you make the process work better?**
 I think next week there will be less impediments in my way and I can return to normal working conditions.

+### week 13:

+***What did you do last week?***
+Last week I reached out to 80,000 hours and got caught up on the projects and exams in my other classes.

+***What do you plan to do this week?***
+This week I plan to try and get a head start on the projects and assignments due for the final weeks of the semester so that I will have more time for the final project in this class.
+I haven't yet heard back from 80,000 hours yet, but am hoping they reach out soon.
+I think that I will need to put a lot of effort and time into the final report for this class.
+I am wondering if other students have already started their final reports, and if so what they look like?
+Also if anyone has had any success in job interviews or other professional success during this class that I might have missed that would be cool to hear about.

+***Are there any impediments in your way?***
+This week I have been feeling under the weather and it has slowed down my progress, but I am hoping that I start to feel better by the weekend.
+Other than there aren't too many obstacles in my way.

+***Reflection on the process you used last week, how can you make the process work better?***
+I think maintaining motivation through the final weeks of the semester will be critical.
+Especially given the holidays and weather conditions in Colorado.
+It always feels like moving through syrup this time of year, but we are so close to the end.

 ## Fundamental Algorithms for Leetcode: